GirlsFromPanema/codeclassify/README.md

 We only save your public Discord ID and the amount of guesses (wins) you have/had.

 ---

+# Faq
+> #### Can I add my own code?
+Yes you can, simply open a PR that adds the given code to the `data/<language>` folder.
+Make sure to include it in the `src/structures/FilePaths.ts` file too (if it doesn't exist yet)

+> #### How many languages are supported?
+A few, many, it depends.
+I try to support as many as possible, but it is hard to keep up with all the languages.
+If you want to add your own, please read the previous question.

+> #### Can I download the Code and use it on my own bot?
+No. I wont help you with it, invite it and use it the basic way.

 > #### How do you detect/guess languages correctly?